(235) The question of when the earliest (Dragon) Sicilian ...Rxc3 sacrifice occured: 100 years ago.

 b) At the moment I was about to send my first write up of these events to Krabbé, whom I had contacted on March 8th 2007 with an e mail saying that I had met nice coincidences apropos his latest entry and would be sending them to him in the next day or so, an e mail from Krabbé himself arrived saying - "Looking forward".

-June 1st, on which the piece was published in the paper, is Nigel Short`s birthday.
+June 1st, on which the piece was published in the paper, is Nigel Short's birthday.

 Short was in the car with me when GM Padevsky related the story of the surprise that ...
 Rxc3 was when played against him in 1956 - also by the reigning World Champion; Mikhail Botvinnik.

 d) The featured 1907 game was played in New York.
-The annotator was the then World Champion, Emanuel Lasker.
+The annotator then was the World Champion, Emanuel Lasker.

 Curiously, in the very next traceable incident of a...
 Rxc3 sacrifice from a Dragon Sicilian game, Lasker was also involved.
 It was the following year in an exhibition game in London.